alexeykosh/2022-UD-Abaza-WIP/README.md

-Working in progress repository for the V2 of the Abaza UD treebank.
+Repository for the work in progress version of the Abaza UD treebank.